-- Stolen mail
+#2: Stolen mail

 At your home, be sure to take in your mail every day if you do not have a locked mail box.
 Tear up any sensitive information before you throw it out to keep it safe from any thieves who may be scouring your dumpster for potential opportunities.

-- Stolen information from close friends or employees
+#3: Stolen information from close friends or employees

-Perform scheduled shredding routinely in the office in order to ensure that sensitive information cannot easily be swept up by employees or visitors.
-Professional shredding companies will also keep your scheduled shredding information safe from dumpster-divers by recycling your sensitive information in-house rather than setting bags of sensitive documents outside the door for recycling trucks.
+Your friends, family, and employees have the most access to your personal and sensitive information.
+Even if you believe your information is safe at home or filed away in the office, it’s important to keep your documents under lock and key.
+Perform scheduled shredding routinely in the office in order to ensure that sensitive information cannot easily be swept up by employees or visitors, whether on purpose or by accident.
+Professional shredding companies will also keep your scheduled shredding information safe from dumpster-divers by recycling your sensitive information in-house rather than setting bags of documents outside the door for recycling trucks.

 Contact DataSafe and keep yourself safe from identity theft